 From Plaza Blacutt you are also near several good

-like the Uboldi private school, 2 blocks away, other well-known restaurants like Wrap-n-Roll, Subway Sandwiches, Makhassan, and El Chile, and you’re only 4 blocks from the famous Cine Center (a huge movie theater complex and mall with shops, banks, and a food court).
-Cine Center is across the street from the El Trompillo, one of two
+like the Uboldi private school, 2 blocks away, other well-known restaurants.
+You’re also only 4 blocks from the famous Cine Center (a huge movie theater complex and mall with shops, banks, and a food court).
+Cine Center is across the street from the El Trompillo Airport, one of two

 in Santa Cruz, and just a few blocks down from the